 Kilchurn Castle is a ruined structure on a rocky peninsula at the northeastern end of Loch Awe, in Argyll and Bute, Scotland.
 It was first constructed in the mid-15th century as the base of the Campbells of Glenorchy, who extended both the castle and their territory in the area over the next 150 years.

-- 5" x 7" mounted to fit into at 10" x 8" frame
+- 5" x 7" mounted to fit into a 10" x 8" frame

-- A4 mounted to fit into at 16" x 12" frame
+- A4 mounted to fit into a 16" x 12" frame

-- A3 mounted to fit into at 20" x 16" frame
+- A3 mounted to fit into a 20" x 16" frame

-- 24" x 16" (approximately A2) in a 27" x 19" frame - Please allow an additional week for delivery.
+- 24" x 16" (approximately A2) to fit into a 27" x 19" frame - Please allow an additional week for delivery.